 But to give you an example of another writer, August Wilson once said that his obligation was not to write for one community or another.
 His obligation was to write about the black experience for whoever was interested in listening, and I feel much the same way about this work.

-JG: As I haven’t seen the play yet, I can only pull from what I’ve read online.
-Jim Beckman of News Tribune described it as “a mythological monster,” with the “head of a tragedy, the torso of a comedy, and the wings of a fantasy.”
+JG: As I haven’t seen the play yet, I can only pull from what I’ve read online. described it as “a mythological monster,” with the “head of a tragedy, the torso of a comedy, and the wings of a fantasy.”
 The reviews I’ve read in general focus on the play as a focus on one family’s way of coping with grief and the play is described as moving and inspirational.